Hussain7252/RL_Prodigy/README.md

 ### Dynamic Programming
 #### Code structure

-- The 5*5 geid world environment and the implementation of Policy Evaluation, Policy Improvement, Policy iteration and value iteration is defined in `env.py`
+- The 5*5 grid world environment and the implementation of Policy Evaluation, Policy Improvement, Policy iteration and value iteration is defined in `env.py`

 #### Implementation Details
 ##### Environment: